MysteryPancake/Houdini-Fun/Primuv_Xyzdist.md

 `xyzdist()` uses an acceleration structure (likely BVH), which I can't recreate easily in VEX or OpenCL.

-For this reason, the functions below only work when you have the primnum already.
-They return the nearest position and primuvw.
+For this reason, the functions below only work when you know the primnum already.
+It returns the nearest surface position and primuvw.

 What if you don't know the primnum?
-Try using `pcfind()` to get a few nearby prims using their centroids, then pick the nearest result.
+Try using `pcfind()` to get a few nearby primnums based on their centroids.

 Most of the code below is from ["Real-Time Collision Detection" by Christer Ericson](https://www.r-5.org/files/books/computers/algo-list/realtime-3d/Christer_Ericson-Real-Time_Collision_Detection-EN.pdf).